NixLine-org/nixline-baseline/README.md

   --security-email "security@yourorg.com"
 ```

-This will fetch the governance repository using Nix's deterministic fetchGit, analyze it for languages and existing policies, generate appropriate .nixline.toml configuration, import supported governance files as NixLine packs, and create a complete baseline directory structure ready for deployment.
+This will fetch the governance repository using Nix's deterministic fetchGit, analyze it for languages and existing policies, generate appropriate .nixline.toml configuration, import supported governance files as NixLine packs and create a complete baseline directory structure ready for deployment.

 ### Migration Architecture